-Santa Teresa County Park sits on a low hill between the Almaden and Coyote valleys, offering some striking views over the two valleys.
+Santa Teresa County Park occupies a low hill between the Almaden and Coyote valleys, offering some striking views over the two valleys.

-This is the least wild of the three Almaden Valley parks; suburbs and a golf course border the park on two sides, and since it’s near a major electrical substation, several rows of electrical towers run through it.
+This is the least wild of the three Almaden Valley parks; suburbs and a golf course border the park on two sides, and since it’s near a major electrical substation, rows of electrical towers run through it.
 However, by starting from the more isolated Almaden Valley side of the park, it’s possible to hike a very enjoyable loop with scenery that’s really unique among area parks.
 This relatively easy loop starts outside the park, at the edge of San Jose’s suburbs, and ambles through surprisingly rural flatlands before climbing to the park’s highest point (which is high enough to get a bit of a workout, yet isn’t especially challenging), where there are exceptional views over the Coyote, Almaden, and Santa Clara valleys.

 This hike is best in the late spring, when the Rocky Ridge and Stile Ranch trails are in bloom.
 In winter, the Rocky Ridge Trail is often closed to hikers due to muddy conditions, making it impossible to hike the recommended loop.
 In summer, the park gets unpleasantly hot since almost none of it is wooded.

 Start at the southern end of the Almaden Valley suburbs.
 From Highway 85, take the Almaden Expressway south, turn left on Camden Ave, and keep going until the road ends at Harry Road.
 Park near the intersection of the two roads.
 To your left and across Harry Road, near the entrance to IBM Almaden, is the Calero Creek Trail, a dirt singletrack trail that heads south toward Santa Teresa County Park.